 Theme Class number of times Description Guidance 1 Introduction to the course.
 Safety & 1 Introduction to the safety on their study and research, and engineers' Engineering ethics 1 obligations to the public, their clients, employers and the profession.
-Lecture F Major roles in solving problems on a global scale from civil, environmental and Lecture 5 resources engineering point of views.
-Each small group of participants visits a laboratory associated with the global 6 engineering and take a seminar.
+Lecture 5 Major roles in solving problems on a global scale from civil, environmental and Lecture 3 resources engineering point of views.
+Each small group of participants visits a laboratory associated with the global C11 6 engineering and take a seminar.
 Students have to choose a theme relating to Small group seminar 6 the global engineering as a group project and perform the project under supervision of a faculty member concerned.
-Visit laboratories of the global engineering department to widen students' Introduction of latest research 2 knowledge and to deepen their understanding of the role and importance of the global enineering.
+Introduction of latest research 2 Visit laboratories of the global engineering department to widen students' knowledge and to deepen their understanding of the role and importance of the global enineering.

-[Textbook] The textbook is not required.
+【Textbook】 The textbook is not required.
 Materials will be supplied by instructors.